-How long should someone stay at a rehab facility?
+How long should I stay in rehab?

 If you or somebody that you care about is considering going to rehab or getting treatment for their drug addiction, you may have wondered at one point - how long this is going to take?